-The following table sets forth information as to the beneficial ownership of our common stock as of January 31, 2013 and after giving effect to the sale of the common stock offered hereby by (1) each person or group who is known to us to own beneficially more than 5% of the outstanding shares of our common stock, (2) each director and named executive officer; and (3) all directors and executive officers as a group.
+The following table sets forth information as to the beneficial ownership of our common stock as of , 2012 and after giving effect to the sale of the common stock offered hereby by (1) each person or group who is known to us to own beneficially more than 5% of the outstanding shares of our common stock, (2) each director and named executive officer; and (3) all directors and executive officers as a group.
 The number of shares beneficially owned included in the table below reflects the stock dividend that we intend to effect prior to the completion of this offering.

-Immediately Prior to this Offering (2) Immediately After this Offering (3)

-Name and Address of Beneficial Owner (4) Number of Shares Percent Number of Shares of Common Stock Percent of Common Stock

-Bimini Capital Management, Inc. 981,665(5) 100% 981,665 29.38%

-Robert E. Cauley

-G. Hunter Haas, IV

-W Coleman Bitting

-John B. Van Heuvelen

-Frank P. Filipps

-Ava L. Parker

-All directors and executive officers as a group (six persons)
+Amount of Beneficial Ownership(1) Immediately Prior to this Offering(2) Immediately After this Offering (3)Percent of Number of Name and Address of Number of Shares of Common Beneficial Owner(4) Percent Common Stock Stock Shares Bimini Capital Management, Inc. (5) 100% Robert E. Cauley G. Hunter Haas, IV W Coleman Bitting John B. Van Heuvelen Frank P. Filipps Ava L. Parker All directors and executive officers as a group (six